top of page

 This year has been a year of misery for the people of Holland, Zeeland and Friesland.
 The Frisians were affected the worst and their land between Texel, Medemblik and Stavoren was swallowed by the sea.
 And the Zuiderzee 'southern sea' bosom was disproportionately enlarged.
 Texel and Wieringen, until then part of land, were torn away from it by the sea.

 The result was, that the people of Westfriesland were on their own from then on.
-After all this violence of nature, it was time too to give dike-building and -reinforcing some serious consideration.
+After all this violence of nature, it was time too to give dyke-building and -reinforcing some serious consideration.
 But, more threats were at their doorsteps: the power-hungry house of the Gerulfings of West Frisia.

 3. Dare

-Back to region Westfriesland.
-In the year 1133 the situation ran out of control.
-An open civil war started when Count Dirk IV marched across the borders of Westfriesland.
+Back to the region of Westfriesland.
+In the year 1133, the situation ran out of control.
+An open civil war started when Count Dirk IV marched across the borders of the region of Westfriesland.
 No Article 5 of NATO to help out the Westfrisians.
-But in the eleventh and twelfth centuries, it were also the Westfrisians who started ransacking the wider region.
+But in the eleventh and twelfth centuries, it was the Westfrisians who also started ransacking the wider region.
 They plundered villages and towns like Alkmaar, Beverwijk, and even as south as Haarlem.
-All settlements located on the higher sandy grounds of the region Kennemerland.
+All settlements located on the higher sandy grounds of the region of Kennemerland.
 It was Alkmaar that was granted city privileges in 1254.
-This probably was part of the counts’ strategy to fortify this town and to conquer Westfriesland.
+Fortifying this town was probably part of the counts' strategy to conquer the region of Westfriesland.
 In general, from the second half of the twelfth century, the counts of Holland started to invest heavily in castles, churches and in houses of stone.
-Nearly all eighty castles of the county Holland have disappeared today.
-When in modern history the military function of these castles was lost, the stones were in high demand for other constructions, since stones and rocks are a scarcity in this region.

 For long the Westfrisians were able to withstand the professional armies of the counts of West Frisia c.q.
 Holland, although they must have been outnumbered strongly.
 By making use of the marshy and inaccessible land, they could apply the tactics of guerrilla warfare.
 A thing the (descendants of the) Dutch became good at in the centuries to come, like the Boer Wars in South Africa, and the large scale colonial wars in the Dutch East Indies.
 Moreover, salt marsh areas were inaccessible during most of the year for a heavy army.
 Too wet.
 Therefore, the fighting had to be done in winter time, when frost turned the soil solid and lakes into ice.
 This whilst summer time traditionally was the season to battle.
 Compare also the famous battle of 1517 in the salt marsh area of Land Wursten; Joan of Arc an inspiration for Land Wursten.

 At the end, it was William's son, Count Floris V, who was successful fighting the ulteriores Fresones 'the far away Frisians'.
-To pacify the so-called 'beastly' Westfrisians, Floris erected the infamous coercion castles between 1282 and 1289, including the one in Medemblik.
+To pacify the so-called 'beastly' Westfrisians, Floris erected the infamous coercion castles between 1282 and 1289, including the one in the town of Medemblik.
 The one that is partly still standing.
 The Westfrisians revolted one last time after Floris V was murdered in the year 1296.
 Sadly, a year later the Westfrisians were defeated again.
-A definitive, final defeat this time.
-It was the very bloody Battle of Vroonen in the year 1297, that Count Jan, son of Floris V, was victorious.
-Archaeological research on the body remains found at Vroonen, indicates that the Westfrisians were executed in large numbers, and those who had survived the battlefield, were mutilated with swords on their legs.
-With this lost battle, the separation of Westfriesland from greater Frisia was complete.
-Geographical, political and cultural.

 4. Epilogue